exhibit 3 exposition

 Ėvian Conference

-It is worthwhile considering what did the outside world do to help the harassed and beleaguered Jews of Germany.
-Where could they have gone?
 In July 1938, an international conference took place in the resort of Ėvian, France to discuss this very issue.
-Although initiated by President Franklin D. Roosevelt, (1882-1945) due to mounting public pressure, Americans at that time were reluctant to receive Jewish refugees.
-This is clearly evidenced by newsreels shown at cinemas at the time.
+The conference was initiated by President Franklin D. Roosevelt, (1882-1945) due to mounting public pressure.
+Yet, Americans at that time were reluctant to receive Jewish refugees.
+This is clearly evidenced by, for instance, newsreels shown at cinemas at the time.

 Chaim Weizmann (1874-1952), who later became the first President of the State of Israel, said: “The world seemed to be divided into two parts – those places where the Jews could not live and those where they could not enter.”